Our Commitment to Provide Transparent and Timely

 safety reports are reported voluntarily from patients and healthcare

 providers, and the amount of the information received varies.
-Reflects
+This

-events, and fatal events with sufficient details to verify the case
+thrombotic events, and fatal events with sufficient details to verify

-and meet the reporting requirements for health authorities.
-Reports
+the case and meet the reporting requirements for health authorities.

-contained within this site include cases from emicizumab-kxwh clinical
+Reports contained within this site include cases from emicizumab-kxwh

-trials, expanded access, and compassionate use that may be assessed as
+clinical trials, expanded access, and compassionate use that may be

-related or unrelated to emicizumab-kxwh.
-This site also contains cases
+assessed as related or unrelated to emicizumab-kxwh.
+This site also

-serious side effects reported in the postmarketing setting because the
+details related to serious side effects reported in the postmarketing

-level of detail available and Genentech/Roche's ability to confirm
+setting because the level of detail available and Genentech/Roche's

 The information on this site is not meant to take the place of important conversations with your healthcare provider.